Fidelio Tata, PhD⎢CASP MONITOR

 WHAT THE CASP KNOWLEDGE & COMPETENCE MONITOR COVERS

-Each bi‑weekly issue of the Monitor scans the MiCA landscape along a structured set of research axes and highlights only those items that introduce materially new information for CASP staff competence and CPD.
+Each issue, typically published every two weeks, scans the MiCA landscape along a structured set of research axes and highlights only those items that introduce materially new information for CASP staff competence and CPD.
 Typical sections include:

 • ESMA updates on MiCA knowledge and competence requirements, including guidance, Q&As and supervisory risk assessments that affect staff competence expectations.